petersatsuse/suse-ai-tf/README.md

     ```bash
     terraform apply -auto-approve
     ```

-    Note: You will need to run terraform apply twice as currently this project is still WIP.
-As of now the kubernetes provider is initialized  at the start itself and does not find the kubeconfig file and errors out, re-running terraform apply is a workaround for now.

-    ```bash
-    terraform apply -auto-approve
-    ```

     Terraform will now provision the EC2 instance and deploy the SUSE AI Stack.
 This process may take some time.

 ## Accessing the Deployed Services